 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the average yearly income for nuclear medicine technologists in May 2012 was $70,840.
-That same year, there were about 20,480 positions held nationwide.
-The employment of NMTs is projected to grow by 19% between 2010 and 2020, reports the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), the median yearly income for nuclear medicine technologists as of May 2015 was $73,360.
+In 2014, there were 20,700 positions held nationwide.
+The employment of Nuclear Medicine Technologists (NMTs) is projected to grow by 2% between 2014 and 2024, reports the BLS.
 NMTs can work in hospitals, laboratories, private practice offices, and similar healthcare facilities.

 Continuing Education Information